-The mission/goal of the Department of Nursing at Nashua Community College is to provide students the opportunity to earn an Associate in Science in Nursing, which prepares them to take the licensing exam (NCLEX-RN) to become Registered Nurses, for employment in entry-level positions in nursing, and for further education and professional development.
+The mission/goal of the Department of Nursing at Nashua Community College is to provide students the opportunity to earn an Associate in Science in Nursing, which prepares them to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become Registered Nurses (RNs), for employment in entry-level positions in nursing, and for further education and professional development.

-Admission to the Associate in Science in Nursing Program
+Fall 2018 Admission Requirements for the Associate in Science in Nursing Program (ASN)

 In an effort to provide you with the most current and comprehensive information about our programs, prospective nursing students must attend a Nursing Information session as part of application requirements.
-Dates and times for info sessions can be found online at www.nashuacc.edu/admissions/ information/information-sessions
+Dates and times for info sessions can be found online at www.nashuacc.edu/admissions/ information/information-sessions.

-Nursing program applications must be completed by January 31st to be considered for acceptance in the fall class.
+ASN applications must be completed by January 31st to be considered for acceptance in the fall class.